vuex-orm/plugin-graphql/docs/guide/connection-mode.md

 It seems that there are several standards within the GraphQL community how connections (fields that returns multiple records) are designed.
 Some do this via a `nodes` field, some via a `edges { nodes }` query and some do neither of them.
-Vuex-ORM-GraphQL tries to be flexible and supports all of them, but the example queries in the documentation work with the `nodes` query, don't be irritated.
+Vuex-ORM-GraphQL tries to be flexible and supports all of them.

+There are four possible modes: `AUTO`, `NODES`, `EDGES`, `PLAIN`.
+The Adapter you use will tell the plugin which ConnectionMode to use.
+In the DefaultAdapter this is `AUTO`.

 ## Automatic detection

 The plugin will try to detect automatically which mode should be used by analyzing the GraphQL Schema.
 In the best case you don't have to bother with this at all.

 ## Manual setting

 In rare cases the automatic detection might fail or report the wrong mode.
-In this case, you can manually set the `connectionQueryMode` config param to either `auto` (default), `nodes`, `edges`, `plain`.
+In this case, you can manually set the connection mode via a custom adapter.
 The modes and the resulting queries are explained in the next sections.